Asset Accounting in Central Finance

 There is a migration guide available, if you do a system conversion to SAP S/4HANA: Migration to New Asset Accounting (FI-AA (New)).
 But this migration guide is only for a system conversion and it is not applicable for Central Finance.
 A migration and cutover plan must be designed customer specific depending on the specific situation.
 A documentation of the procedure for transfer of legacy data in Central Finance for Central Asset Acccounting is available as of FPS1 2021 in SAP Help.
 This can be a good starting point.

 Attached to the following SAP note you can find a document with more details on Central Asset Accounting, its processes, implementation and transition:

 - SAP note 3127262 – Central Asset Accounting for SAP Central Finance (pdf attached)

 - Central Budgeting for Internal Orders: With Central Budgeting a remote budget check from a source system to a Central Finance system will be active during the posting process where the budget is consumed.

-You can find the roadmap and latest innovations in SAP Innovation Discovery or in SAP Road Map Explorer:
+You can find the roadmap and latest innovations in SAP Road Map Explorer:

 This blog addressed some common questions surrounding Asset Accounting in a Central Finance scenario.
 With the help of an investment order you can do asset related postings in source while doing the capitalization in Central Finance and keeping asset accounting in Central Finance only.